Yazidi genocide: Fate of Yazidi captives of the Islamic State

 In January 2015, about 200 Yazidis were released by IS.
 Kurdish military officials believed they were released because they were a burden.
 On 8 April 2015, 216 Yazidis, with the majority being children and elderly, were released by IS after being held captive for about eight months.
 Their release occurred following an offensive by U.S.-led air assaults and pressure from Iraqi ground forces who were pushing northward and in the process of retaking Tikrit.
 According to General Hiwa Abdullah, a peshmerga commander in Kirkuk, those released were in poor health with signs of abuse and neglect visible.

 In March 2016, Iraqi security forces managed to free a group of Yazidi women held hostage by IS in a special operation behind IS's lines in Mosul.

 In March 2016, the militant group Kurdistan Workers' Party managed to free 51 Yazidis held hostages by IS in an operation called 'Operation Vengeance for Martyrs of Shilo'.
 Three Kurdistan Workers' Party guerrillas died during the operation.

 In April 2016, the Kurdistan Workers' Party with the Sinjar Resistance Units managed to free another 53 Yazidis held hostages by IS.

-Rise of Yazidi anti-Arab militias

-According to a report by Amnesty International, on January 25, 2015, members of a Yazidi militia attacked two Arab villages (Jiri and Sibaya) in the Sinjar region of northern Iraq, killing 21 civilians.
-The gunmen also kidnapped 40 other residents, 17 of whom are still missing and presumed dead.

-Sinjar city, known to be ethnically and religiously diverse before the Yazidi genocide, became almost entirely Yazidi by 2020.
-After the 2017 Peshmerga withdrawal, Sunni Arabs did return to Arab-only villages, although the previously mixed villages were inhabited only by Yazidis.
-Some Sunni Kurds returned to Sinjar city and surrounding villages in 2020, although no Sunni Arabs had returned.
-Sunni Arabs did not return due to fear of Yazidi civilians, Yazidi armed groups, the Peshmerga, and the PMF.